-Albany College of Pharmacy and Health Sciences (ACPHS) has established two not-for-profit community pharmacies in medically underserved areas of New York's Capital Region.
-The first pharmacy - College Hometown Pharmacy - opened in March 2016 in the Hometown Health Centers clinic in Schenectady, NY.
-The second pharmacy, College Parkside Pharmacy, opened in January 2017 in the South End of Albany.
+Albany College of Pharmacy and Health Sciences (ACPHS) operates two not-for-profit community pharmacies in medically underserved areas of New York's Capital Region.
+The first pharmacy - College Hometown Pharmacy - opened in 2016 in the Hometown Health Centers clinic in Schenectady, NY.
+The second pharmacy, College Parkside Pharmacy, opened in 2017 in the South End of Albany.

 Each pharmacy offers the dual benefit of (1) providing a distinctive and innovative experience for ACPHS students and (2) improving access to pharmacy and health care services for members of the local community.